Guide for International Applicants

 GRE: Some graduate programs will require you to take the Graduate Record Examination, or GRE.
 This is a test that is common in the U.S. and will test your general aptitude for graduate school.
 Information on the GRE can be found here.
 It is administered by ETS, the Educational Testing Service.
 ETS has testing services around the world, and due to the COVID-19 pandemic has offered online testing options.

 For 2022 admissions, Rice generally is not requiring the GRE.
 However, individual degree programs have the option of recommending, strongly recommending, or requiring the general GRE.
 Prospective students should check with their program of application for details.
 Business schools will often ask you to take either the GRE or GMAT as part of the requirements to apply to their programs.
 This is common specifically with MBA programs.
 Rice does not have a minimum score requirement for the GRE or GMAT.

-Language Testing Requirements: International applicants at Rice are required to submit English Language Proficiency Scores.
+Language Testing Requirements: Rice's full language proficiency policy can be found here.
+International applicants at Rice are required to submit English Language Proficiency Scores.
 At Rice, applicants are able to take the TOEFL, IELTS or Duolingo.
 The TOEFL IBT Home and the IELTS Indicator are accepted.
 The ITP Plus is not accepted.
 The minimum scores are as follows:

 These tests are offered all over the world at various testing centers, and due to the COVID-19 pandemic, many offer online testing options.
 For tips on preparing for standardized tests from a current Rice grad student, click here.